A headline appeared recently that stopped me in my tracks: “Missing Teenager Found Dead.”

 And as a pastor, I live inside that tension more often than I wish I did.

-Because I also sit with people who are still in the fragile space between despair and another day.
-People who are exhausted.
+Because I also sit with people who are still in the fragile space between hopelessness and another day.
+I sit with people who are exhausted.
 People who are quietly wondering if they are becoming too much for the world around them.
-People who are not always looking for answers—but are desperately hoping someone will notice they are slipping.
+People who are not always looking for answers—but are desperately hoping someone will notice they are slipping away.

-What I have learned is that hope, at its most honest, is not certainty.
+What I have discovered is that hope, at its most honest, is not a guarantee but a lease on tomorrow.

-Hope is the courage to stay for one more day.
+Hope finds the courage to stay for one more day.
 To not disappear today.
-To not give up today.
+To not give up.
 To not believe that this moment defines our whole story.

 It did not fix everything.
 But it held me long enough to stay.